yashsahugtx/skype-docs/Skype/UCMA/setting-up-the-development-environment.md

 # Setting up the development environment

 **Applies to**: Skype for Business 2015

 The following software must be installed on your development computer.

 - Microsoft Visual Studio 2010, *or*

 - Microsoft Visual Studio 2012

-If you plan to develop a Skype for Business bot, must also be installed on the development computer.
+If you plan to develop a Skype for Business bot, UCMA 5.0 must also be installed on the development computer.

 > [!NOTE]
-> <P>UCMA 5.0 SDK is available only for 64-bit computers.</P>
+> UCMA 5.0 SDK is available only for 64-bit computers.